15931/ST446/Week04/class/install_hive.md

 ### c.
 Create HDFS directories

-Turn your hadoop on.
+Turn your Hadoop on.
 Run the following lines to create directories in HDFS and give write permission to the group:
 ```
 $ hdfs dfs -mkdir -p /user/hive/warehouse
 $ hdfs dfs -mkdir /tmp